rohansatapathy/SeamCarving/README.md

 # SeamCarving

-A program that intelligently resize images in an interactive GUI by using a seam carving algorithm.
+A program that intelligently resizes images in an interactive GUI by using a seam carving algorithm.
 This project was completed to the specifications of [Princeton's CS Seam Carving assignment](https://www.cs.princeton.edu/courses/archive/fall14/cos226/assignments/seamCarving.html).

 Images loaded in the program can be resized by resizing the GUI window, then can be saved using the File > Save dialog.